Centaur-class aircraft carrier

 The Centaur class aircraft carrier was the final iteration of the 1942 Design Light Fleet Carrier developed by the United Kingdom for the Royal Navy during the Second World War.
 They were designed in 1943 to operate higher-performance aircraft than the preceding Majestic-class aircraft carrier.
 Four ships were laid down in 1944-1945 and completed in 1953-1959.
-Rapid developments in carrier warfare and technology overtook the ships even as they were under construction, and the associated costs of modernization led to ships being completed to different specifications.
+Rapid developments in carrier warfare and technology overtook the ships even as they were under construction, and the associated costs of modernisation led to ships being completed to different specifications.
 Only the last ship, HMS Hermes (R12), was fitted as a modern fixed-wing carrier; she was also the last of the class to retire in 2017 as INS Viraat.

 Development

 Britain hoped to order eight light fleet carriers in 1943 to supplement the Malta-class aircraft carrier.
-Matters were complicated by the demand to operate larger and higher performing aircraft; at the end of 1942 the Joint Technical Committee recommended that carriers be able to operate 30,000 lbs aircraft with a landing speed of 75 kn.
+Matters were complicated by the demand to operate larger and higher performing aircraft; at the end of 1942, the Joint Technical Committee recommended that carriers be able to operate 30,000 lbs aircraft with a landing speed of 75 kn.
 A new light carrier design was required as the Majestic-class aircraft carrier could not be modified to handle the new requirements; it became the first British carrier design to be dominated by aircraft operations.
 A sketch design was prepared by the end of May 1943, and the final design was approved in March 1944; it was revised in 1947.